Duration: Combined TEFL Certification (75% online theory/25% onsite teaching practices)

 When is the best time to look for work in Brazil?

 The best time to find work with schools is before the semester commences.
 Most schools don’t hire teachers in the middle of the school year.
 For the first half of the year, late January and early February are the best times to approach schools; whilst June or early July should maximize your chances for the second semester.

 By attending our TEFL course in Sao Paulo, you will receive so much more than a TEFL Certificate and job contacts in Brazil, you will get priceless experiences!
-Your classmates will be an eclectic mix of people of all ages and professions, from all over the world, creating unforgettable friendships and enjoying the endless charm and beauty of Brazil.
+Your classmates will be an eclectic mix of people of all ages and professions, from all over the world, creating unforgettable friendships and enjoying the endless charm and beauty of Sao Paulo.